Facebook Pixel Skip to main content

 Passive Yield

-Unlike vacant plots, managed farmland generates annual income from timber and fruit harvest starting Year 4-5.
+Unlike vacant plots, countryside farm plots, lakeside managed farmland, farm plots Thalli, and managed farmland near Hosur generate annual income from timber and fruit harvest starting Year 4-5.

 3